Castorps/bruteforce-universal/README.md

   - `hits_file`: Path to a file you want to store working credentials in (the script will create this file).
   - `bots`: The number of bots to use.

-On an ordinary Windows machine, the starting command might look like this:
+On an ordinary Windows machine the starting command might look like this:

 `python main.py "C:\my user\combolist.txt" "C:\my user\proxylist.txt" "C:\my user\hits.txt" 250`